 Regular, moderate exercise can help many of the conditions that physiotherapists can treat.
 It’s likely your physio will give you a tailored programme of exercises to strengthen particular groups of muscles, or they may recommend particular classes, such as Pilates.

 The purpose-built physio-gyms at our hospitals allow our physiotherapists to work with you to provide expert advice and develop an exercise programme that meets your specific needs.

 The services include personal training and customised rehabilitation.
 Our staff can also provide Pilates instruction and core training.

 Traction essentially means steady pulling.
 It can be helpful in relieving pain in the neck or lower back.
 Traction is also used in medicine to straighten and align broken bones that are too difficult to align with a plaster cast.
-It is often necessary when treating fractures of the shaft of the thighbone and fractures of the spine.
+It’s often necessary when treating fractures of the shaft of the thighbone and fractures of the spine.

 Electrotherapy is the use of electrical energy to manage pain, rehabilitate muscles and increase the range of motion.
 TENS is a form of electrotherapy that uses surface electrodes to stimulate nerve fibres, primarily for pain relief.
 Another form of electrotherapy is called biofeedback (available only at certain hospitals).
 This is used to re-educate or improve muscle function and is commonly used in pelvic floor rehabilitation.

 Electrotherapy can work in a variety of different ways by increasing local blood flow, stimulating or enhancing the normal healing process, stimulating nerves for pain relief and assisting with wound healing and swelling.